Kelvin-droid3/open-source/README.md

 ## 📝 Description

-This simple website showcases basic front-end skills.
-It includes a navigation bar, clean layout, and interactive elements.
+This simple website shows off some basic skills in making websites.
+It has a menu at the top, a clean way of showing things, and some parts that you can click and interact with.
-The goal is to practice and demonstrate teamwork, version control, and UI design.
+The main idea was to practice working together as a team, using tools to keep track of changes (like Git), and making the website look good.

 ---